 If there’s something this bra offers that the others can’t, it’s the simultaneous support on the back and the shoulders.
 It’s the only bra that offers direct support on the back.
 All the while, it’s also working to straighten up your shoulders and your overall stance, preventing back pain in a natural way.
 With the use of sturdy and ergonomic fabrics, it’s perfectly qualified for these promising functions.

 A heavy-duty support bra that corrects improper posture.

 Beyond the bra types that are considered preventive of back pain, there are specific features you need to be looking for that collectively work for the same purpose.
 We’ve distinguished the most common denominators of bras that target back pain.
 Here are the features and qualities in bras that might ease the tension off your back.

 It doesn’t take rocket science to figure out the role of the band in supporting the breasts.
+This is why strapless bras can lift you up without the help of straps.
 As a simultaneous effect of this, it also lifts responsibility off your back muscles to carry your breasts’ weight.

-Specifically, a wide band is more equipped to handle big breasts, which are more likely to cause back pain from their heaviness.
+Specifically, a wide band is more equipped to handle big, sagging breasts, which are more likely to cause back pain from their heaviness.

 Furthering the support of a wide band, encapsulation equally distributes the weight of your breasts across your chest.
 It does so by having each of your breasts separately supported by individual cups.